ikushlianski/family-car-booking-backend/README.md

 ### Integration tests
 Integration testing covers the backend API.
 It is written in Gherkin using Cucumber.

-To run integration tests, do `yarn integration`
+To run integration tests, do `yarn integration`.

+It is recommended to run `yarn deploy:qa` to deploy the latest changes to the `qa` env where the integration tests will run.